 artists books @ dc3p

-JAB39 - JAB42 - JAB43 - the publication of peer reviewed articles and essays from abbe 2015 and abbe 2017 in the Journal of Artists' Books,
+the publication of peer reviewed articles/essays academic papers from the abbe events have been published in The Journal of Artists' Books,

-pinch - a peer review collective supporting critical discourse on artists book practice,
+the pinch - the development of a peer review collective supporting critical discourse on artists book practice,

 the codex events - a series of collaborative publishing events and masterclasses featuring invited and visiting artists or scholars,

-exhibitions - national & international featuring books by artists and prints by artists,
+exhibitions - national & international, featuring books and prints by artists ,

 pulp printing - & fine papermaking techniques